UConn concludes a dominant run to its 2nd straight NCAA title, beating Zach Edey and Purdue 75-60

 Take one guess who finished off a romp through college basketball again.
-You bet, it’s UConn — a program built to win now, and often, and by a lot every time the Huskies take the court.
+You bet, it’s UConn — a team built to win now, and often, and by a lot every time it takes the court.

-UConn delivered the latest of its suffocating hoops performances Monday night, smothering Purdue for a 75-60 victory to become the first team since 2007 to capture back-to-back national championships.
+Coach Dan Hurley’s Huskies delivered the latest of their suffocating hoops performances Monday night, smothering Purdue for a 75-60 victory to become the first team since 2007 to capture back-to-back national championships.

 Tristen Newton scored 20 points for the Huskies, who won their 12th straight March Madness game — not a single one of them decided by fewer than 13 points.